-Adjusting and Replacing the Band Wheel Brush and Blade Brush These brushes are located in the lower band wheel box as shown in Fig 10.18.
+Adjusting and Replacing the Band Wheel Brush

+The brush is located in the lower band wheel box as shown in Fig 12.20.

-The purpose of the band wheel and blade brush is to remove sawdust that has been deposited during use.
+The purpose of the band wheel brush is to remove sawdust that has been deposited during use.

-To replace the brushes use a 10 mm wrench to remove the M6 nylon locking nut, washer and M6 x 25 bolt, replace the brush and re-assemble.
+To replace the brush use a 10 mm wrench to remove the M6 nylon locking nut, washer and M6 x 25 bolt, replace the brush and re-assemble.